 I woke up and my heart was heavy.
-It’s been a long few weeks here in Washington State, which is (or was) the U.S. epicenter of the Coronavirus.
+It’s been a long few weeks here in the Pacific Northwest, which is (or was) the U.S. epicenter of the Coronavirus.
 As my brain awakened past the sleepy fog, I was burdened by the inevitable drama of the news, consuming topic of conversations, and impact on everyone’s lives, including my own.

 I pulled out my Bible and opened to Psalms.
 I’m going through them consecutively, and Psalm 112 couldn’t have been a more perfect passage.

 Light dawns in the darkness for the upright; he is gracious, merciful, and righteous… He is not afraid of bad news; his heart is firm, trusting in the LORD.Psalm 112:4&7

 We’re being overwhelmed with bad news every day, multiple times a day right now.
 The bad news seems never-ending.
 It’s easy to start to feel anxious, stressed, and depressed by the effects that are happening in my own life and all over the world.
 I’m a ballet teacher and a dancer, and I won’t be working or dancing for potentially a month and a half.
 I’m concerned for people who are vulnerable.
 I fear what will happen.
 There are so many unknowns.